ghdwlsgur/outline-vpn/README.md

 # Overview

 After the user selects an `machine image`, `instance type`, `region`, and `availability zone`, an EC2 is created in the default subnet within the selected availability zone in the default vpc.
-If you don't have a default vpc or default subnet, we'll help you defulat vpc or default subnet.
+If you don't have a default vpc or default subnet, we'll help you create defulat vpc or default subnet.
 You can create one EC2 instance for each region.
-You can use the VPN service by downloading and pasting the [Outline Client](https://getoutline.org/ko/get-started/#step-3) App.
+You can use the vpn service by pasting access key on the [Outline Client](https://getoutline.org/ko/get-started/#step-3) App.

 # Prerequisite

 ### EC2

-- ⚠️ [required] ec2:CreateDefaultVpc, ec2:DescribeVpcs, ec2:DeleteVpc
+- [ ! required] ec2:CreateDefaultVpc, ec2:DescribeVpcs, ec2:DeleteVpc
-- ⚠️ [required] ec2:CreateDefaultSubnet, ec2:DescribeSubnets, ec2:DeleteSubnet
+- [ ! required] ec2:CreateDefaultSubnet, ec2:DescribeSubnets, ec2:DeleteSubnet
-- ⚠️ [required] ec2:DeleteInternetGateway, ec2:DescribeInternetGateways, ec2:DetachInternetGateway
+- [ ! required] ec2:DeleteInternetGateway, ec2:DescribeInternetGateways, ec2:DetachInternetGateway
-- ⚠️ [required] ec2:CreateTags, ec2:DescribeInstances, ec2:DescribeInstanceTypeOfferings, ec2:DescribeAvailabilityZones, ec2:DescribeImages, ec2:DescribeRegions
+- [ ! required] ec2:CreateTags, ec2:DescribeInstances, ec2:DescribeInstanceTypeOfferings, ec2:DescribeAvailabilityZones, ec2:DescribeImages, ec2:DescribeRegions

 ### Client

-- ⚠️ [required] AWS Configure
+- [ ! required] AWS Configure

   > Execute command that `aws configure`